Seneca-144100/IPC144NBB-ONLY-/Workshops/WS3/readme.md

 marks.c
 ```
 - main.c  (Already implemented, containing the `main` function and the prototype of other functions)
-- marks.c (containing the functions `getNoOfStudents`, `getAverage`, `printReport` and `prnGrade` )
+- marks.c (Which will contain your function definitions for: `getNoOfStudents`, `getAverage`, `printReport` and `prnGrade` )

-After completion, your program will calculate the average of all the marks received by the students in a test and prints a report stating what the average mark of the whole class is and what the grade equivalent for the mark is, using the following table:
+After completion, your program will calculate the average of all the marks received by the students in a test and prints a report stating what the average mark of the whole class is and what the letter grade equivalent for the mark is, using the following table:

 | Mark     | Grade |
 |----------|-------|